-Decision-making is a cognitive or mental process that results in the selection of an action course among several alternative situations and scenarios.
-Each process of the decision-making produces a final action or an opinion, which can be an exceptional output.
+Decision-making is a cognitive or mental process that results in selecting an action course among several alternative situations and scenarios.
+Each decision-making process produces a final action or an opinion, which can be an exceptional output.
 The process of decision-making is as ancient as humanity (Gruinig, Grunig, & Kuhn, 2009).
 At first, it involved interpreting dreams and studying trail marks.
-It later transformed to voting where the vast majority of senate members, citizens, and comrades would vote to make decisions.
-Since then, it has developed and resulted into a complex result involving initial analysis of possible alternatives.
-Decision making is a process everybody has to undertake at any one time (Gurvis, 2007).
+It later transformed to voting, where the majority of senate members, citizens, and comrades would vote to make decisions.
+Since then, it has developed and resulted in a complex result involving an initial analysis of possible alternatives.
+Decision-making is a process everybody has to undertake at any one time (Gurvis, 2007).

 Evaluate the situation before developing an action course.
-For example, a decision to call a fire brigade to help stop the fire spreading within a slum is significant than that of buying a car.
+For example, a decision to call a fire brigade to help stop the fire from spreading within a slum is more significant than that of buying a car.
 The latter can always wait.
 Think about the outcome and consequences of decisions made (Kaner et al., 2011).
 Another key tip is to avoid making hurried decisions.
-This can result into a downfall and choosing things that are not priority.
-As much as leaders should act quickly on easily changeable, less crucial and adaptable decisions, there is need to do it carefully because action-cause might have far reaching implications and ramifications that might be hard to change.
+This can result in a downfall and choosing things that are not a priority.
+As much as leaders should act quickly on easily changeable, less crucial, and adaptable decisions, they need to do it carefully because action-cause might have far-reaching implications and ramifications that might be hard to change.
 Timing is often fundamental.
 Therefore, avoid procrastination.
-It is better to make a wrong decision early and correct it, than to make a correct decision rather too late (Mullen & Roth, 2009).
+It is better to make a wrong decision early and correct it than to make a correct decision rather too late (Mullen & Roth, 2009).

 In conclusion, effective and true leaders in any organization must have an opportunity to be right, and in some cases wrong, since no human is perfect.
 The leaders must also trust themselves and feel confident in handling whatever circumstance comes their way.
-Before becoming a leader, there is need to train and understand the process of decision-making (Mullen & Roth, 2009).
-Leaders need to evaluate which issues are worth spending energy and time on to avoid wasting time on unnecessary contents.
-The process of making decisions is an in-depth plan of action which requires a lot of brainstorming, fresh ideas, and thoughts.
-A thorough follow up of the decision made enhances the effectiveness of the outcome.
+Before becoming a leader, there is a need to train and understand the process of decision-making (Mullen & Roth, 2009).
+Leaders need to evaluate which issues are worth spending energy and time on to avoid wasting time on unnecessary content.
+The process of making decisions is an in-depth plan of action, which requires a lot of brainstorming, fresh ideas, and thoughts.
+A thorough follow-up of the decision made enhances the effectiveness of the outcome.
 There are people within organizations who never want change.
-They will constantly try though thick and thin to disagree and keep things as they were before.
-For an organization not to stagnate, one needs to make imperative decisions at the right time, for the right people and at an ethically acceptable condition (Gruinig, Grunig, & Kuhn, 2009).
+They will constantly try through thick and thin to disagree and keep things as they were before.
+For an organization not to stagnate, one needs to make imperative decisions at the right time, for the right people, and at an ethically acceptable condition (Gruinig, Grunig, & Kuhn, 2009).